BaryoDev/Verdict/SECURITY.md

 ## Security Audit

-Upshot is built with a "zero-trust" approach to memory safety and performance.
+Verdict is built with a "zero-trust" approach to memory safety and performance.
 We use `readonly struct` and avoid unnecessary allocations to minimize the attack surface related to memory corruption and DOS attacks.

 ---
 *Last Updated: December 2025*